reflectivity/reflectivity.github.io/projects/simple_model.md

 ##### data analysis

-The standadisation allows the analysis software to iautomaticlly create a starting model which is not too far from the real one.
+The standadisation allows the analysis software to automatically create a starting model which is not too far from the real one.

 ##### indexing of data and analysis